Comfrey

 —Medicinal Action and Uses— The comfrey plant is abounds in mucilage, it is frequently given whenever a mucilaginous medicine is required and has been used like Marshmallow for intestinal troubles.
 It is very similar in its emollient action to Marshmallow, but in many cases is even preferred to it and is an ingredient in a large number of herbal preparations.
 It forms a gentle remedy in cases of diarrhea and dysentery. #

-Comfrey plant has long been used in lung troubles and also for and whooping-cough.
-The root is used in cases of coughs.
-It has long been used for all pulmonary complaints, consumption and .
+Comfrey plant has long been used in lung troubles and also for quinsy and whooping-cough.
+The root is used in cases of .
+It has long been used for all , consumption and bleeding of the lungs.
 A strong decoction, or tea, is recommended in cases of internal haemorrhage, whether from the lungs, stomach, bowels or from bleeding piles – to be taken every two hours till the haemorrhage ceases, in severe cases, a teaspoonful of Witch Hazel extract being added to the Comfrey root tea.
 NOTE: Be sure to always work with a Naturopathic doctor or a Medical Doctor when hemorrhaging.

 Recent American research has also shown that comfrey breaks down red blood cells, a finding that supports its use for bruises.